reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 The above IAM policy conforms to the **least privilege principle**, by granting only the necessary permissions required for our service layer to operate correctly.
 We also specify the bucket ARN in the `Resource` field, further limiting the scope of the IAM policy to work with a single bucket that is provisioned for our application.

-## Validating Bucket Existence at Startup
+## Validating Bucket Existence during Startup

 If no S3 bucket exists in our AWS account corresponding to the configured bucket name in our `application.yaml` file, the service layer we have created **will encounter exceptions at runtime when attempting to interact with the S3 service**.
 This can lead to unexpected application behavior and a **poor user experience**.